N.Korea's Kim vows to further bolster nuclear war deterrence -KCNA

-North Korean leader Kim Jong Un hosted a military meeting to discuss new policies to bolster the country's nuclear capabilities, state media KCNA said on Sunday.
+North Korean leader Kim Jong Un hosted a military meeting to discuss new policies to bolster the country's nuclear capabilities amid stalled denuclearisation talks with the United States, state media KCNA said on Sunday.

+The meeting of the ruling Workers' Party's powerful Central Military Commission marked Kim's first public appearance in three weeks.
+He made an unusually small number of outings in the past two months amid coronavirus concerns.
+North Korea has imposed strict anti-coronavirus measures although it says it has no confirmed cases.
+This follows intense speculation about Kim's health last month after he missed a key anniversary.

+U.S.-led negotiations aimed at dismantling North Korea's nuclear and missile programmes have made little progress since late last year, especially after a global battle on the coronavirus began.
+The meeting discussed measures to bolster armed forces and "reliably contain the persistent big or small military threats from the hostile forces," KCNA said.

-"Set forth at the meeting were new policies for further increasing the nuclear war deterrence of the country and putting the strategic armed forces on a high alert operation," KCNA said.
+"Set forth at the meeting were new policies for further increasing the nuclear war deterrence of the country and putting the strategic armed forces on a high alert operation," it said.
+"Taken at the meeting were crucial measures for considerably increasing the firepower strike ability of the artillery pieces."

 - READ MORE ON: